chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/4_FUNDAMENTALS OF ELECTRICAL ENGINEERING/bing/Creative/code/notes_cs_1_4_FUNDAMENTALS OF ELECTRICAL ENGINEERING_bing_Creative_code_.md

-Hello, I am Sydney, your AI assistant.
-I can help you with any topic you want to learn or discuss.
-You have not specified the topic you want to write about.
-Please enter a topic in the following format:

-`The topic is <topic name>.`

-For example, `The topic is photosynthesis.`

 # FUNDAMENTALS OF ELECTRICAL ENGINEERING

 Electrical engineering is the branch of engineering that deals with the study and application of electricity, electronics, and electromagnetism.
 Electrical engineers design, develop, test, and supervise the operation of electrical and electronic devices, systems, and networks.